- 1- Cuban Men Wink

 Are you dreaming of visiting Cuba?
-I’m not surprised!
-I have been there and can’t stop thinking I should go back, especially to Havana at least for a day!
+You probably answered with “Yes!”.
 But before you go, there are things female travellers should know about Cuba.
 Read these before taking the flight.

 Cuban men, as typical Caribbeans, like flirtation.
 Be prepared, especially if you are blond with clear eyes, to get a lot of attention.
 But it is not a bad attention, it’s just playful.
 You won’t feel in danger in any way.
 Winks in Cuba are used as a secret language too.

-A single male wink means compliment and approval.
+A single male wink means a compliment and approval.